pedohorse/hpaste/README.md

     * set them to something not too common like Ctrl+Alt+Shift+C ,  Ctrl+Alt+Shift+V
 7. and may the force be with you

+## how to use: ##
+* **to copy:**
+    1. select nodes you want to copy (nodes must be of the same parent!)
+    2. press **hcopy/hcopyweb** button (or hotkey) now you have the code/web-id in your clipboard
+    3. paste it to some messenger and send to a collegue
+* **to paste:**
+    1. receive code or web-id
+    2. copy received text to your system clipboard
+    3. in houdini - open the node viewer to the location you want to paste your nodes
+    4. press **hpaste/hpasteweb** button (or hotkey) depending on if you are pasting code or web-id

 ## description ##
 * shelf goes with 4 buttons now:
     * **hcopy**, **hpaste** to copy-paste direct chunks of code